 La Guarimba in Madrid

-A Saturday night in downtown Madrid.
-Two guarimberos and their favorite bookseller drink and eat together while discussing literature, cinema, life.
+Since 2023, the Sin Tarima library has been hosting regular guarimbere screenings.
+The idea was born one Saturday night in the centre of Madrid.
+Two guarimberos and their favourite bookseller drink and eat together discussing literature, cinema, life.
 Boom: the project is born.

-Why not share with our neighbours the vast repertoire of short films that La Guarimba International Film Festival has in store in the intimate and historical basement of Sin Tarimba Books, a former shelter for the Spanish Civil War?
+Why not share with our neighbours the vast repertoire of short films that La Guarimba International Film Festival has in store in the intimate and historical basement of Sin Tarima, a former shelter for the Spanish Civil War?

 Instead of curating the best short films of a particular year —as a film festival usually does— the idea is to articulate films around topics, thus providing them with new meanings, connections and dimensions for the sake of controversy, provocation, and broad-mindedness.